juji-io/docs/docs/quality-chatbot-design-tips.md

 <p align="center"><img src="../img/add-paraphrases-remark.png" alt="paraphrase a message" width="550"/></p>

 Similarly, a chatbot may need to repeat a question/request if a user does not comply to it.
-In such a case, you want to add different forms of the question prompt like a person would IRL.
+In such a case, you want to add different forms of the question prompt like a person would URL.
 Repetitive is a great giveaway of robotic conversation, and people, who like their bots to be just like them, hate it.
 Juji also enables another humanlike element.
-When giving a request first time, the chatbot will naturally set out the context and rationale for its request.
-On subsequent asks of the tame question, the chatbot will omit these contextual elements (because the user is already aware of them) and in so doing will sound natural and relaxed.
+When giving a request the first time, the chatbot will naturally set out the context and rationale for its request.
+On subsequent asks of the same question, the chatbot will omit these contextual elements (because the user is already aware of them) and in so doing will sound natural and relaxed.

 Here's am example of paraphrasing a request in action, showing the initial contextually sound phrasing of a chatbot request.
-Since this message is quite a mouthful, avoiding it on a second or subsequent ask would b very valuable
+Since this message is quite a mouthful, avoiding it on a second or subsequent ask would be very valuable

 <p align="center"><img src="../img/initial-msg.png" alt="Initial Message" width="650"/></p>.